knol3j/hashnhedge/content/posts/the-gpt5-launch-broke-the-ai-internet-and-not-in-a-good-way/index.md

----
+﻿---

-title: "The GPT-5 Launch Broke the AI Internet (And Not in a Good Way)'"
+title: "The GPT-5 Launch Broke the AI Internet (And Not in a Good Way)''
-date: "2025-08-20T15:13:01""
+date: '2025-08-20T15:13:01""
 category: "Markets"
 summary: ""
 slug: "the gpt5 launch broke the ai internet and not in a good way"
 source_urls:
   - "https://www.docker.com/blog/gpt5-api-deprecation-ai-app-failure/"
 seo:
-  title: "The GPT-5 Launch Broke the AI Internet (And Not in a Good Way) | Hash n Hedge'"
+  title: "The GPT-5 Launch Broke the AI Internet (And Not in a Good Way) | Hash n Hedge''
-  description: ""
+  description: '"
   keywords: ["news", "markets", "brief"]

 ---